ragardner/tksheet/docs/DOCUMENTATION.md

 Tags can be used to keep track of specific cells, rows and columns wherever they move.
 Note that:
 - If rows/columns are deleted the the associated tags will be also.
 - There is no equivalent `tag_bind` functionality at this time.
-- All tagging functions use data indexes (not displayed indexes) - this only becomes relevant when there are hidden rows/columns.
+- All tagging functions use data indexes (not displayed indexes) - this is only relevant when there are hidden rows/columns.

 #### **Tag a specific cell**